What are Forest Schools?

 Safety in the forest?

 A thorough risk assessment of the area and activities are carried out regularly.
-The Forest School Leaders are outdoor first aid trained and we have comprehensive emergency procedures in place.
+Most Forest School Leaders are outdoor first aid trained and we have comprehensive emergency procedures in place.
+Being on site we can still quickly access support and First Aid should it be needed.
 The children are taught how to identify and manage risks through the use of the safety talk we do before each visit using the safety rules poster.

 What to wear?

-Children must wear their Forest School clothes to school on their allotted Forest School day.
-Clothes should be old, practical playing out clothes.
-They must have long sleeved tops and long trousers.
-Please note that tight jeans are restrictive and uncomfortable for tree climbing.
-The recommended school PE tracksuit bottoms work well for both comfort and warmth, thermals/tights can then also be worn underneath in colder weather.
+Children must wear their Forest School clothes (ideally tracksuit bottoms and long sleeved top with their school jumper) to school on their allotted Forest School day.
+This works well for both comfort and warmth, thermals/tights can then also be worn underneath in colder weather.
 Experience shows that the children are both warmer and less constrained in several thinner layers rather than one large puffy coat.
 In warmer weather children can wear shorts into school but must have appropriate long clothing in a bag.
 School provides waterproof dungarees and coat to go over the children’s own clothes and coats.
 Due to the nature of the sessions they may sometimes get wet socks or trousers, please provide your child with a spare set of clothes to change into if necessary.
-All Forest School clothing must still be named in marker pen please.
-As per the prospectus, KS1 children are required to have a pair of wellington boots to leave in school-please note trainer socks do not work with welly boots & the children need appropriate socks on the day.
+All Forest School clothing must be named in marker pen.
+KS1 and Reception children are required to have a pair of wellington boots to leave in school-please note trainer socks do not work with welly boots & the children need appropriate socks on the day.

-In summer please apply sun cream to the children before school and provide a summer hat and in winter please ensure children have warm winter hats and gloves.
+In summer apply sun cream to the children before school and provide a summer hat.
+In winter please ensure children have warm winter hats and gloves.

 How will it run?